pionl/smart-emailing-v3/CONTRIBUTING.md

 * For running live test, just create `.env` with your credentials set
 * To test your credentials run `PingLiveTest`
 * To test import, comment `return` statement in `ImportLiveTest`
+* To test custom field create-request, comment `return` statement in `CreateRequestLiveTest`

 ## Quick guide